-Luang Prabang’s city centre is a designated UNESCO World Heritage Site that includes 33 of the most sophisticated temples in Southeast Asia.
+Luang Prabang’s city centre is a designated UNESCO World Heritage Site that includes 33 sophisticated temples, among which are some of the most famous temples in Asia.
 Exploring these local treasures is a great way to get to know the city and find your way around.

 These temples of Luang Prabang are located within a compact area that’s entirely possible to navigate on foot.
 We found it a lot easier and more fun to cycle, and recommend that you do too!

 You can hire bicycles in the city centre for around 20,000–30,000 kip per day.
 The bikes usually come with a lock, but be sure to double-check this as you’ll need one.

 This is our suggested route for seeing the best temples in Luang Prabang (you can also use the map below to create your own route):